King Edward VII and Queen Mary School

-King Edward VII and Queen Mary School (KEQMS) was an HMC independent co-educational school in Lytham St Annes, Lancashire, England, formed in 2000 by the merger of King Edward VII School, Lytham and Queen Mary School.
+King Edward VII and Queen Mary School (KEQMS) was an HMC independent co-educational school in Lytham St Annes, Lancashire, England, formed in 2000 by the merger of King Edward VII School and Queen Mary School.
 It merged with Arnold School, Blackpool, in 2012 to form AKS Lytham.

 The Lytham Schools Foundation was established in 1719 after a flood disaster in the town.
 In 1908, one hundred and eighty-nine years after the Foundation's initial formation, King Edward VII School was opened to provide an education for local boys.
 The opening of the girls' Queen Mary School followed in 1930.

 It had a reputation of excellence in sports and a thriving history of drama productions and had links with the Czech Republic, France and Germany, with which exchange trips were frequently held (and still are by AKS Lytham).

 Merger

 The Board of Governors announced that King Edward VII and Queen Mary School would be merging with Arnold School, another fee-paying school in the North-West, in September 2012.
 This happened without consultation inclusive of parents, pupils or staff.
 A parent group opposed to the takeover submitted objections to the Charity Commission which prompted a review prior to allowing the merger to proceed.
 The Charity Commission completed their report and announced on 11 November 2011 that they had approved the new scheme.
 The parent group immediately announced their intention to appeal against the Charity Commission decision.
 The appeal was lodged with HM Courts and Tribunal Service – First Tier Tribunal on Friday 9 December 2011.
 The tribunal's decision was made on 17 May 2012 and stated that the merger could proceed, however the lease agreement put the charity assets at undue risk and needed to be re-written.
 The parents group then announced that they were not going to appeal and the merger therefore proceeded.

 In 2011 Fylde M.P.
 Mark Menzies became involved in the heated controversy surrounding the proposed take-over of the school by the United Church Schools Trust and its merger with Arnold School.